rwpogge/MODS2025/Utils/modsEnv/readme.md

 changes to terms and conditions OSU legal cannot support, we are retiring this version of modsEnv and rewriting it to use the open source libmodbus libraries.

-The code is here for reference and while it calls FieldTalk routines, none of the licensed source code is present.
+The code is here for reference, and while it calls FieldTalk routines none of the licensed source code is present.